-This eye round roast makes a delicious meal and it pairs well with sides dishes like our easy garlic mashed potatoes, or with our mom’s best potato pie to soak up some of it’s delicious juices.
+This eye round roast makes a delicious meal and it pairs well with side dishes like our easy garlic mashed potatoes, or with our mom’s best potato pie to soak up some of its delicious juices.

 And, try our sweet garden peas and cheesy mini biscuits!
-Both will compliment this roast as well.
+Both will complement this roast as well.

 COOK’S NOTES and TIPS for SUCCESS: